zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 The microkernel provides two types of objects that allow tasks to dynamically allocate memory blocks.
 These object types cannot be used by fibers or ISRs.

-* A *memory map* is a memory region that supports the dynamic allocation and release of memory blocks of a single fixed size.
+* A :dfn:`memory map` is a memory region that supports the dynamic allocation and release of memory blocks of a single fixed size.
 An application can have multiple memory maps, whose block size and block capacity can be configured individually.

-* A *memory pool* is a memory region that supports the dynamic allocation and release of memory blocks of multiple fixed sizes.
+* A :dfn:`memory pool` is a memory region that supports the dynamic allocation and release of memory blocks of multiple fixed sizes.
 This allows more efficient use of available memory when an application requires blocks of different sizes.
 An application can have multiple memory pools, whose block sizes